Driving gives us freedom and mobility, but it comes with many risks—including the possibility of a life-altering car accident.

 Suppose you were in a car accident in San Francisco.
 Like most people, you’re probably hesitant about hiring a lawyer, especially if it wasn’t your fault.

 However, the aftermath of a car accident can be messy.
-The insurance company might drag out your claim, or the other driver might take you to court.
+The

 San Francisco car accident lawyers can keep you safe from a traffic accident’s legal and financial consequences.
 Here are some things an attorney can do for you.